 Sequential Formation

 According to the concept of Sequential Formation, the Earth began as part of the planet Terramars in a special niche in the outer solar system.
 Then, somewhat before 4.5 BYA, Terramars was pulled inward by Jupiter’s gravity, turned molten from tidal heating, and separated into the Earth and Mars, which Jupiter’s gravity tore from the Pacific Basin.
 Meanwhile, the same materials and processes began to form the planet Merculuna in exactly the same niche.
-After 3.9 BYA, Merculuna was pulled inward by Jupiter’s gravity along the same trajectory as Terramars.
-It, too, turned molten from tidal heating and separated into Mercury and the Moon as it passed Jupiter.
+Around 4.35 BYA,3 Merculuna was pulled inward by Jupiter’s gravity along the same trajectory as Terramars.
+As it passed Jupiter, Merculuna, too, turned molten from tidal heating and separated into Mercury and the Moon.
 The smaller mass of Merculuna compared to Terramars, even though the time available for its formation was far longer than that for Terramars, suggests that supplies of the materials to compose it might have come to an end early on.
-Since the Moon is estimated to have formed around 4.51 BYA,3 Terramars seems to have formed swiftly and was promptly pulled inward from the niche.
-Merculuna also formed quickly, then lingered there for hundreds of millions of years until it, too, was pulled inward.
-Therefore, the Earth, Mars, Mercury, and the Moon share very similar oxygen isotope ratios.
-Rapid formation times for Terramars and Merculuna kept the niche’s conditions stable and thus ensured nearly identical oxygen isotope ratios between the Earth and the Moon.
+Since the Moon is estimated to have formed around 4.51 BYA,4 Terramars seems to have formed swiftly and was promptly pulled inward from the niche.
+Therefore, the Earth, Mars, Mercury, and the Moon share similar oxygen isotope ratios.

 Kenneth J. Dillon is a historical and scientific researcher.
 See his biosketch at About Us.
 See also an explanation of the planet Terramars and its fate and the general theory.
 The origins of the Earth, Mars, Mercury, and the Moon play a role in Dillon’s novel of discovery science Rosemarie.